Vrbové

-Vrbové (Vrbau (modernized: Werbau); Verbó) is a village in the Trnava Region of Slovakia.
+Vrbové (Vrbau (modernized: Werbau); Verbó) is a town in the Trnava Region of Slovakia.
 It has a population of about 6,000.
 The village lies around 8 km northwest from Piešťany.

 Characteristics

-The village features an originally Gothic church from 1397, an Evangelical Lutheran church from 1928-1929 (on the site of an older Protestant church of 1784), a baroque curia from the 17th century, an oriental-style synagogue from 1883, and a modern St. Gorazd Church.
+The town features an originally Gothic church from 1397, an Evangelical Lutheran church from 1928-1929 (on the site of an older Protestant church of 1784), a baroque curia from the 17th century, an oriental-style synagogue from 1883, and a modern St. Gorazd Church.

-The Čerenec Dam (0.46 km²), situated to the northwest of the village, is a recreation area.
+The Čerenec Dam (0.46 km²), situated to the northwest of the town, is a recreation area.